-The learner understands the term Collective Action.
-The learner understands the difference between Individual and Collective Actions.
-The learner understands what their role could be in Collective Action for climate change.
-The learner is able to support climate-friendly activities.
+The students understand Collective Action, the difference between Individual and Collective Actions, and their role in Collective Action for climate change.

 What is the difference between climate and weather?
+Watch YouTube videos on Climate Change.
 What are greenhouse gases?
 How does it affect living things?
 Students will watch an interactive video.

 Lyrics of the song: